josuegb/pwa/README.md

 Simple example how to create progressive web app. <br>
 Based on: [Progressive Web App tutorial – learn to build a PWA from scratch](https://www.youtube.com/watch?v=gcx-3qi7t7c)

+Note: master branch is the initial branch in order to start coding, go through different branches to see the progress

 <br>

 ## How to init